-- (a) "Alternative Process Allocation" means funds made available by the Department to an Alternative Process County pursuant to Welfare and Institutions Code Section 5849.8(b). - (b) "Alternative Process County" means a County designated to administer its Alternative Process Allocation of funds under Article III. - (c) "Applicant" means a County applying independently as a Development Sponsor, or a County applying jointly with another entity as Development Sponsor. - (d) "Area Median Income" or "AMI" means the most recent applicable county median family income published by the California Tax Credit Allocation Committee (TCAC) or the Department. - (e) "Assisted Unit" or "NPLH Assisted Unit" means a residential housing Unit that is subject to the Rent, occupancy and other restrictions specified in these Guidelines as a result of the financial assistance provided under the Program. - (e) For purposes of the Program, "Assisted Unit" shall not be treated as an assisted Unitunder other state funding programs, excluding tax credit programs, California Housing Finance Agency (CalHFA) senior debt, and local funds contributed to CalHFA's Local Government Special Needs Housing Program.
-A unit can also be considered an "Assisted Unit" even though it is subject to a Department recorded covenant or regulatory agreement restricting the use and occupancy of the project pursuant to the following Department programs: - i.
-Rental Housing Construction Program Original (RHCP-O) established by Chapter 9 (commencing with Section 50735);
+- (a) "Alternative Process Allocation" means funds made available by the Department to an Alternative Process County pursuant to Welfare and Institutions Code Section 5849.8(b). - (b) "Alternative Process County" means a County designated to administer its Alternative Process Allocation of funds under Article III. - (c) "Applicant" means a County applying independently as a Development Sponsor, or a County applying jointly with another entity as Development Sponsor. - (d) "Area Median Income" or "AMI" means the most recent applicable county median family income published by the California Tax Credit Allocation Committee (TCAC) or the Department. - (e) "Assisted Unit" or "NPLH Assisted Unit" means a residential housing Unit that is subject to the Rent, occupancy and other restrictions specified in these Guidelines as a result of the financial assistance provided under the Program. - (f) "At-Risk of Chronic Homelessness" for this Program means an adult or older adult with a Serious Mental Disorder or Seriously Emotionally Disturbed Children or Adolescents who meet one or more of the criteria below.

-- ii.
-Special User Housing Rehabilitation Program (SUHRP) established by Section 50670; - iii.
-Deferred Payment Rehabilitation Loan Program (DPRLP) established by Chapter 6.5 (commencing with Section 50660); - iv. the rental component of the California Natural Disaster Assistance Program (CALDAP) established by Section 50671; - v.
-State Earthquake Rehabilitation Assistance Program (SERA) established by Section 50671: - vi. the rental component of the California Housing Rehabilitation Program (CHRP-R) established by Section 50668.5: - vii. the component of the Rental Housing Construction Program funded with bond proceeds (RHCP-B) pursuant to Section 50771.1; - viii.
-Family Housing Demonstration Program (FHDP) established by Section 50880: and - ix.
-Families Moving to Work Program (FMTW) established by Section 50880. - "At-Risk of Chronic Homelessness" for this Program means an adult or older adult with a Serious Mental Disorder or Seriously Emotionally Disturbed Children or Adolescents who meet one or more of the criteria below.
 All persons qualifying under this definition must be prioritized for available housing by using a standardized assessment tool that ensures that those with the greatest need for Permanent Supportive Housing and the most barriers to housing retention are prioritized for the Assisted Units available to persons At-Risk of Chronic Homelessness pursuant to the terms of the Project regulatory agreement.
-Qualification under this definition can be done through self-certification or in accordance with other established protocols of the Coordinated Entry System, or other alternate system used to prioritize those with the greatest needs among those At-Risk of Chronic Homelessness for referral to available Assisted Units, that meet the requirements of these Guidelines, including but not limited to, Section 206 (Occupancy and Income Requirements), and Section 211 (Tenant Selection).
+Qualification under this definition can be done in accordance with established protocols of the Coordinated Entry System, or other alternate system used to prioritize those with the greatest needs among those At-Risk of Chronic Homelessness for referral to available

+Assisted Units, that meet the requirements of these Guidelines, including but not limited to, Section 206 (Occupancy and Income Requirements), and Section 211 (Tenant Selection).